pbinkley/jekyll-iiif/README.md

 ```

 This file can be modified to provide the proper title, add text to be displayed under the IIIF viewer, or anything else Jekyll can do.
+The file won't be overwritten.

-A page of thumbnails can be generated using the ```iiif_gallery``` tag.
-For example, the ```index.md``` might include ```{% iiif_gallery %}```.
-Each image is represented by a thumbnail (actually a IIIF viewer instance with pan and zoom disabled); the formatting is controlled by CSS applied to the ```div.iiif_thumbnail```.
-(As with the main image display you'll want to add width and height at least, to make the div visible.)
+A page of thumbnails for the images in the collection can be generated using the ```iiif_gallery``` tag.
+For example, ```gallery.md``` might include ```{% iiif_gallery %}```.
+Each image is represented by a thumbnail; the formatting is controlled by CSS applied to ```div.iiif_thumbnail```.
 Clicking a thumbnail will take you to the collection page for that image.

 ## Next steps

-- use [iiif_s3](https://github.com/cmoa/iiif_s3) to generate the static tiles, so that an external installation of the Python library will be unnecessary
+- fix the bug that sometimes requires restarting the server to get all content deployed to ```_site```
-- ennable multiple collections, based on subdirectories in the ```_iiif``` folder
+- enable multiple collections, based on subdirectories in the ```_iiif``` folder
-- generate [Presentation API manifests](http://iiif.io/api/presentation/2.0/#manifest) for collections, to allow the publication of an IIIF object that can viewed in external viewers
+- enable populating the [Presentation API manifests](http://iiif.io/api/presentation/2.0/#manifest) that IIIF_S3 generates with metadata for the collection, to allow the publication of an IIIF object that can viewed in external viewers
 - develop ```_include``` files for other IIIF viewers beside OpenSeadragon
-- provide thumbnail images that don't require a IIIF viewer instance
+- explore using Jekyll theme to make it easier to use default _includes or override them